-- Cmd.
-The Command key located either side of the space bar.
+- The Command key (Cmd) is located either side of the space bar.
 In menus this is indicated by the 4-looped symbol shown on the keyboard key (⌘).
-On old keyboards this key had an Apple logo and the loop symbol and so long-term Mac users sometimes still referred to it as the 'Apple', 'cloverleaf' or 'loop' key.
+On very early keyboards this key had an Apple logo and the loop symbol and so long-term Mac users sometimes still refer to it as the 'Apple', 'cloverleaf' or 'loop' key.

-- Opt.
-The Option or Alt key located to the left of the left-hand Command key (and right-hand on extended keyboards.
-On newer laptops it replaces the old Enter key.
-Confusingly, In menus this is indicated by the stepped line symbol shown on the 'alt' keyboard key (⌥).
+- The Option (Opt)—or Alt key on PCs—is located to the left of the left-hand Command key (and right-hand on extended keyboards.
+In menus this key is indicated by the stepped line symbol shown on the 'option' keyboard key (⌥).

-- Ctrl.
-The Control key, located to the left of the Option key.
+- The Control key (Ctrl), located to the left of the Option key.
 In menus this is indicated by a caret-type symbol (⌃).
 Note, this symbol is not always shown on the keyboard's 'ctrl' key.